manta-innovations/manta-innovations.github.io/_posts/drafts/2020-05-19-intro-AWS summit online.md

 A sentiment I share, and something I'm not surprised to hear from the author of [All Things Distributed](https://www.allthingsdistributed.com/).

-#### With all that said, read my AWS Summit series for my write ups on the talks I attended
+#### For more on my AWS Summit series, check out the summaries of the talks I attended below;

 [Kubernetes GitOps on AWS -